-All POJL employees that are designated 'Safety sensitive' and work on the aerodrome shall not be permitted to consume alcohol and/or any psychoactive substances during their duty period and must not be found to be performing any duties within the aerodrome boundary under the influence of such products.
-Further details on this can be found within JA-AOP-066 Problematic use of Psychoactive Substances for POJL Safety Sensitive Personnel or Manual of Air Navigation Services (MANS) Chapter 20 Annex A.
+All safety sensitive personnel working in any operational area shall not be permitted to consume alcohol and/or any psychoactive substances during their duty period and must not be found to be performing any duties under the influences of such substances.
+If a person is suspected to be under the influence, the applicable company shall be informed, and it shall be their responsibility to resolve the situation according to their company procedures.
+(For all PoJL employees JA-AOP-066 Misuse of Psychoactive Substances for Safety Sensitive Personnel applies)

-Personnel have a responsibility to declare to their management any prescribed use of medication known to produce side effects which may affect their ability to carry out their duties safely.
+All safety sensitive personnel have a responsibility to declare (to their management) any prescribed use of medication known to produce side effects which may influence their ability to carry out their duties safely.
+If this is the case, duties must not be performed until the course of medication has been completed or a medical note has been produced to their line manager, which states that they are safely able to continue with their duties.